-- Continue to undertake an annual desktop audit of operational emissions - Register and report to the Clean Energy Regulator in line with the NGER Scheme - 3.
-Develop a framework to track emission reduction actions and provide publicly-available updates on the progress of actions
+- 1. Continue to undertake an annual desktop audit of operational emissions - 2.
+Publically report Council's annual emissions on the CoL website - 3.
+Commence tracking emission reduction actions and provide publicly-available updates on the progress of actions

 Waste avoidance and recovery